 And it doesn’t matter if the goal of any barely good inspirational post is to make people feel better about themselves.
 The truth is that they might just make someone feels worse if they believe they just can’t live up to all those expectations and dreams.

 Some people might also start to compare themselves and to feel anxious about not being able to achieve all that is expected from them.
-And this could lead to an even lower self-esteem and all the problems that come with it.
+And this could lead to even lower self-esteem and all the problems that come with it.

-Plus, you have no idea of how far your post will go, especially if you are travelling and hashtagging it, as it might offend someone else's culture – one of the things you will need to learn if you travel abroad, instead of wasting time sharing unnecessary posts.
+Plus, you have no idea of how far your post will go, especially if you are traveling and hashtagging it, as it might offend someone else's culture – one of the things you will need to learn if you travel abroad, instead of wasting time sharing unnecessary posts.

 4. They might have not even reflect your values or beliefs

 Are you sure that you really agree with everything written in all those inspirational posts?
 Or do you just share it out of habit and without giving too much thought to it?
 If this is your case, maybe you should stop sharing them right now.